Apollo-Level2-Web-Dev/L2B2-Frontend-Track-Assignment-7/README.md

 ## Github Repository:

-- Create your own repository and submit the link to your repository.
+- Create your own frontend & backend repository and submit the link of your repositories.
 - Server Starter Pack: https://github.com/Apollo-Level2-Web-Dev/L2B2-Frontend-Path-Assignment-6-Server-Starter-Pack

 ## Assignment Number based on the Last Digit of PH Student ID: